dhyeythumar/ML-Agents-with-Google-Colab/README.md

 Run [**this**](./ML_Agents-with-Colab.ipynb) python notebook on Google Colab.
 This will clone the release_1 branch from ML-Agents github repo to colab.
 For the next step, it will clone this repo to get the example environment and provides the appropriate permissions to the Linux executable i.e. (.x86_64).
 And after this, it will enable the tensorboard and start the training process.

 In the end, you can download the .nn file for the /content/models/${run_id} folder to embed that in your Unity environment for the inference process.

+## Extra Information

+The above-mentioned notebook only gives the trained (.nn) file and no visual observation while training which I personally think has no fun at all.
+So searched on how to live stream this training process to twitch while the agents are learning so I can observer and find any errors or new behavior in agents.
+So if you are interested then keep reading or else you are good to go with the above settings.

+So check out this youtube video as an example that I have trained on google colab and live-streamed the whole thing to twitch and then export to youtube (because twitch only saves the video for 14 days).
+This is done in a different notebook and it requires different settings for the environment build file.
+And the environment used for this process is given in ML-Agents repo.

 ## License